 Trump says he believes Nikki Haley is going to be "on our team in some form"

-One day after former Republican presidential candidate Nikki Haley said she would cast a vote for former President Donald Trump in November, Trump Thursday addressed Haley's remarks following a rally in the Bronx — his first major campaign event in New York City since 2016.
+One day after former Republican presidential candidate Nikki Haley said she would vote for former President Donald Trump in November, Trump addressed Haley's remarks Thursday after a rally in the Bronx — his first major campaign event in New York City since 2016.

 "I think she's going to be on our team because we have a lot of the same ideas, the same thoughts," Trump, the presumptive Republican presidential nominee, told News 12 New York.
 "I appreciated what she said.
 You know, we had a nasty campaign, it was pretty nasty.
 But she's a very capable person, and I'm sure she's going to be on our team in some form, absolutely."